About the Gallery

 In 1999, a second indoor-gallery was established -- Gallery One, in order to provide students, faculty, and other professional artists with an additional venue in which to exhibit their work.

 The George Segal Gallery serves as the flagship facility of the University Art Galleries, boasting more than 3,000 square feet of exhibition space and 3,300 square feet of office, classroom and storage space.
-In addition to housing soem important works by George Segal, the gallery has become home to a growing permanent collection of modern and contemporary art including works by Alexander Calder and Alberto Giacometti, the Lida Hilton Print Collection and the Lucy Lewis Collection of Contemporary Native American pottery.
+In addition to housing some important works by George Segal, the gallery has become home to a growing permanent collection of modern and contemporary art, which includes works by Richard Anuszkiewitz, Alexander Calder, Andy Warhol, Clarence Holbrook Carter, Andre Masson, Mayer William Schlesinger, the Lida Hilton Print Collection and the Lucy Lewis Collection of Contemporary Native American pottery.

 The University Art Galleries hosts visitors from all over the world who come to view the collections.
 Its educational outreach programs further serve individual residents, school groups, senior centers and civic organizations from New Jersey's Essex, Passaic, Morris, Bergen and Hudson counties.